 Today’s customers are so connected, mobile and informed that, by 2020, they will manage 85% of their relationships without ever speaking with an actual human.
 What does this mean for companies?
 It is now a business requirement to listen to consumers across every touchpoint – from mobile to Web and beyond – to ensure a successful customer engagement strategy.

 The challenge is coordinating the customer interactions and information.
-Not only is there a flood of new customer data arriving each day, but many businesses find their organizational and technological silos stop any progress in its tracks.
-Silos cause a lack of information flow and an inability to coordinate decision making between different areas of the organization, which negatively impacts the customer’s experience.
+Not only is there a flood of new customer data arriving each day, but many businesses find their organisational and technological silos stop any progress in its tracks.
+Silos cause a lack of information flow and an inability to coordinate decision making between different areas of the organisation, which negatively impacts the customer’s experience.

 1. Establish a Unified Voice